TL;DR;

 How Hagfish can help (and what's next with Hagfish Tax)

 At Hagfish, our mission has always been to simplify work for creators and teams.
-With these new tax laws, here’s how we can support you today — and what’s coming next:
+With these new tax laws, here's how we can support you today, and what's coming next:

-- Coming Soon: Hagfish Tax — a dedicated tool we’re building to automate tax compliance for creators and businesses.
+- Coming Soon: Hagfish Tax, a dedicated tool we're building to automate tax compliance for creators and businesses.
 From filing support to integrations with the new NRS portals, it will help you stay focused on your work while handling the complexity in the background.

 Final thoughts

 The Nigeria Tax Act 2025 signals a new era of tax compliance: more centralized, more digital, and more tightly enforced.
-While that may feel intimidating, it also offers a chance to simplify and standardize compliance — if you’re prepared.
+While that may feel intimidating, it also offers a chance to simplify and standardize compliance if you're prepared.

 For creators and businesses, the key takeaway is this: get organized now.
 Keep clean records, know your obligations, and take advantage of tools that reduce the burden.
 With Hagfish (and soon, Hagfish Tax), staying compliant won’t get in the way of building and creating.